phapdinh/twitterCNN/README.md

 npm install

 ## Running
-create a apiKeys.json file and put it in the root directory
+create a apiKeys.json file with your api keys in it and put it in the root directory

 In order to run type this in the command line: